edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_9.md

 3. MC can also ask you to bunch/ summarize 4 routes into 3 routes, grouping 2

 4. You will be tested on configuring BGP
+5. You will be tested on identifying BGP numbers
+6. There is practical for ACL, which is to filter unwanted traffic

+7. Some good techniques... if you see `$` in the cli, then there's more info in the summary!!

+8. Please also note...
+ACL can be applied to interfaces... as well as **VLAN**!

 # 10. Dynamic Roututing
 ## 10.9 EIGRP = Enhanced Interior Gateway Routing Protocol (Dynamic)